HSC Drama Australian Drama and Theatre: the 2026 guide

 How this fits the wider course

-The Australian Drama and Theatre topic is one of three written-paper sections.
-The other written sections (Section II Studies in Drama and Theatre, and Section III Critical Analysis or theatre critic essay) draw on different material but use the same writing skills.
+The Australian Drama and Theatre topic is one of two written-paper sections.
+The other written section (Section II Studies in Drama and Theatre) covers the chosen elective topic and uses the same writing skills.

-The Group Performance and Individual Project practical components are not directly examined here, but the conventions and history learned for Section I and III feed your practical work.
+The Group Performance and Individual Project practical components are not directly examined here, but the conventions and history learned for the Section I extended response feed your practical work.
 Devising in the Australian theatrical tradition (vernacular speech, ceremony, ensemble) builds on what you study for the written paper.

 For the official prescriptions